 - Carer Payment

-- Disability Support Pension (except if you are aged under 21 and have no children)
+- Disability Support Pension except if you are 20 years of age or younger and have no children

 - Wife Pension

-The Pension Supplement is also automatically paid to people over age pension age who are receiving:
+The Pension Supplement is also automatically paid if you are over age pension age and receiving:

 - Pharmaceutical Allowance